GallVp/emgGO/docs/importTutorial.md

-# How to import data in emgGO?
+# How to Import Data in emgGO?

 ## Contents: